Buffy Chen

 Buffy Chen Yan-fei (陳姸霏; born 9 August 2000) is a Taiwanese actress.
-Debuting as Yao Bei Bei in the drama film The Silent Forest (2020) while still in university, Chen won Best New Performer in the 57th Golden Horse Awards and Best New Talent in the 23rd Taipei Film Awards with the role.
+Debuting as Yao Bei-bei in the drama film The Silent Forest (2020) while still in university, Chen won Best New Performer in the 57th Golden Horse Awards and Best New Talent in the 23rd Taipei Film Awards with the role.
 Since then, Chen has starred in various productions, including the drama film Little Big Women (2020), the mystery thriller series The Pond (2021), and the fantasy series Twisted Strings (2022).
 She won Rising Star of the Year in the 5th Asia Contents Awards for her portrayal of Zoe Chao in the Netflix political thriller series Wave Makers (2023).

 Early life and education

-Chen was born on 9 August 2000 in Taiwan, and grew up with an elder sister.
+Chen was born on 9 August 2000, and grew up with an elder sister.
 Her mother worked as a special education needs teacher at a junior high school.
 Chen started learning modern dance at a young age, and aspired to become a dance teacher.
 She joined her elementary school's dance team and performed on stage, an experience she found enjoyable.
 During junior high school, Chen dedicated much of her time to studying at cram school.
 Finding the academe too demanding, Chen opted to apply to Hwa Kang Arts School for high school instead.
 Chen landed a minor acting role in a drama series in her third year of junior high school, sparking her interest in acting.
 Her passion for acting grew further after taking drama classes at Hwa Kang.
 After graduating from the performing arts program at Hwa Kang, Chen enrolled at Chinese Culture University, majoring in advertising design, but suspended her studies during her freshman year in 2020 after winning an acting role in the drama film The Silent Forest that coincided with exam period.